 On successfully completing the module students will be able to:

-8.5.
-Be able to understand and run basic solution methods in Matlab for economic problems such as monte-carlo analysis, constrained optimisation and value function iteration.
+5 Be able to understand and run basic solution methods in Matlab for economic problems such as monte-carlo analysis, constrained optimisation, value function iteration and parallel computing.

 Back to top